 2 Discussion

-Table 1 summarizes actions that each administration has towards addressing interference, satisfying ICAO SARPS, and obtaining regulatory authority.
+Table 1 provides one approach to summarizing actions that each administration has towards addressing interference, satisfying ICAO SARPS, and obtaining regulatory authority.
 For each entry in the table, a reference to the related resolves in Document 5B/427 is provided in parentheses.

 3 Conclusion

-Table 1 provides a summary of the regulatory responsibilities that administrations have to ensure operation of a UAS CNPC ES.
-Consideration and agreement in WP 5B on each entry in the table provides a basis for modifying Resolution 155 (Rev.WRC-19) that can provide clarity to the obligations for the operation of UAS CNPC ES and protection of other services.
+Administrations have various regulatory responsibilities to ensuring safe operation of a UAS CNPC ES.
+Consideration and agreement in WP 5B on each entry that applies to ITU-R members in the table provides a basis for modifying Resolution 155 (Rev.WRC-19) that can provide clarity to the obligations for the operation of UAS CNPC ES and protection of other services.